apache/incubator-retired-blur/README.md

 ### controllers

 Like the shards file, in the `config/controllers` list servers that will run as the blur controller servers.

+NOTE:  By default controller servers run on port `40010` and bind to the `0.0.0.0` address.

     controller1
     controller2